jmadureira/netdata-cookbook/README.md

 - `node['netdata']['source']['git_repository']` - Netdata git repository.
 Defaults to https://github.com/firehol/netdata.git
 - `node['netdata']['source']['git_revision']` - Netdata repository git reference.
 Can be a tag, branch or master.
 Defaults to master.
+- `node['netdata']['source']['directory']` - Local directory where the netdata repo will be cloned.
+Defaults to /tmp/netdata but should be replaced because most UNIX system periodically clean the /tmp directory.

 - `node['netdata']['plugins']['python']['mysql']['enabled']` - False by default.
 If set to true installs all needed python dependencies to connect to MySQL.